 Surprise your friends with a Toby Pudding, or maybe a Transparent, Sunderland, Saucer, or restaurant-style Delmonico's Pudding.
-Pick one and make yourself a special homemade dessert.
+Pick one and make yourself a special treat.
 Common in farm kitchens a century ago, they make perfect desserts for serving to your family today.

 Mom's Recipe Scrapbooks (ca. 1920s)

 Use stale bread and two cupfuls of lemon or other fruit-flavored jelly.
 Cut the bread into small dice.
 Fill a buttered mold nearly full of the dice, pour over it the jelly, hot, and leave in a cool place until it has set.
 Turn out when firm and serve with sweetened whipped cream.

 A small cupful of fresh butter warmed, but not melted; one cupful of sifted sugar creamed with the butter; a teaspoonful of nutmeg, grated; eight eggs, yolks and whites beaten separately.

 Beat the butter and sugar light, and then add the nutmeg and the beaten eggs, which should be stirred in gradually; flavor with vanilla, almond, peach, or rose water; stir hard; butter a deep dish, line with puff paste, and bake (375°F) about half an hour.
 Then make a meringue for the top and brown in oven.
 Serve cold.